AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 Many models of filtration include reentrainment, the process by which precipitated aggregate materials get unstuck from pores due to shear force from water and move through the filter, eventually sticking elsewhere ([Przekop & Gradon, 2016](https://doi.org/10.1515/cpe-2016-0033), [Tien et al., 1979](https://doi.org/10.1002/aic.690250302), [Yao et al., 1971](https://doi.org/10.1021/es60058a005)).
 The team will not be taking into account reentrainment, and instead will be assuming that particles either permanently bind to sand particles or completely pass through the system.
 Once experimentation begins, the team will be searching to see the impact of neglecting reentrainment in our experiment throughout the semester.

 One of the team's goals in varying sand grain size is to understand how the grain size influences ripening time and failure time.
 Ripening time is the time is takes for the filter to reach maximum particle removal efficiency.
 Failure time is the time it takes for the filter to fail, measured by a dramatic increase in effluent turbidity.
 Other studies have found that pore size has an effect on ripening time, with smaller pores on a filter leading to longer ripening times ([Przekop & Gradon, 2016](https://doi.org/10.1515/cpe-2016-0033)).
 This study has shown that physical properties within the filter can affect its efficiency.
-In the case of this experiment, the property that will be changed is the sand grain size.
+In future semesters, the property that the team will change is sand grain size.

 Investigations into grain sizes of glass beads have found that they have less of an effect compared to changes in coagulant doses ([Chuang & Li, 1997](https://doi.org/10.1016/S1383-5866(97)00048-8)).
 Larger doses of coagulant lead to a shorter ripening time, but also clogged pores at a faster rate and increased the shear force in unclogged pores.
 However, grain size can have effects based on the coagulant and flocculant dosages.
 In this study, a flocculant, separate from the coagulant was used to further increase flocculation.
 The researchers found that larger grains in addition to flocculant and higher coagulant dosages reduced the rate of pore clogging.
 They hypothesized that it was because larger aggregates were able to pass through the pores between the larger glass beads.
-The team will be varying both coagulant dosage and grain size, as in this study.
+In the future, the team will be varying both coagulant dosage and grain size, as in this study.
 However, sand will be used as a filter material, as is used in AguaClara plants.
 Furthermore, AguaClara plants only use PaCl, a coagulant, not both a coagulant and a flocculant.
 The flocculant increased the extent to which the effect was observed within the study.
 The team would expect to see less of the reduction in clogging that was seen in this study.

 ### Previous Works
 The main goal for Fall 2018 was to reconstruct the apparatus for future experimentation.
 The team analyzed StaRS reports from pasts years, such as Fall 2015, for fabrication methods and calculations used.
-The team constructed three new one layer sand filters, and fabricated the three new sets of brass inlet and outlet pipes.
-The prior filter used by the StaRS subteam was a two layer sand filter.
-The sand bed column was 40 cm in length, and there was an extra 30% included to account for the fluidization of the bed during backwash.
-The length of the entire filter resulted to be 60 cm in length and it had one inlet and two outlet streams.
-The inlet stream had a rectangular orifice of a calculated area for water to infuse within the filter whilst the outlet streams were from equidistant from the inlet located both above and below.
+The team constructed three 1-layer sand filters and fabricated brass inlet and outlet pipes.
+The prior filter used by the StaRS subteam was a 2-layer sand filter, and the height of the sand bed column was 40 cm.
+There was an extra 30% included to account for the fluidization of the sand bed during backwash.
+The height of the entire filter was then about 60 cm, and it had one inlet stream and two outlet streams.
+The inlet stream had a rectangular orifice for water to infuse within the filter.
+The area of the orifice was determined using Equation 1.
+The outlet streams were located equidistantly above and below the inlet.
 The Fall 2013 StaRS team was the first team to implement this design for the filter and it has not been drastically remodeled until this semester.

 <img src="https://github.com/AguaClara/stars_filter_theory/blob/master/Fall%202018/Images/orifice%20eqn.jpg?raw=true" heights=70 width=418>

 **Equation 1** The relationship used to determine orifice area

-The Fall 2018 will be centering its calculations from previous teams and scaling them down to be compatible with smaller filters.
+The Fall 2018 used calculations from previous teams' reports, scaling the values down to be compatible with the new 1-layer filters.

-The previous models proposed by StaRS Filter Theory teams were focused on combining information from the previous sand bed research and link the effects of microscopic level physics and macroscopic filter performance.
-A visual model of constrictions found between the sand grains in the filter was developed by previous StaRS Filter Theory teams from the conclusions of several experimental runs until system failure.
-Filter failure is defined as the moment when effluent turbidity increases sharply.
-Kuan-mu Yao (1971) stated that the effectiveness of the filter depended on the size of the flocs.
-Thus, between experimental runs, the coagulant dosage was varied.
-Varying coagulant dosage changes the size/volume of flocs, which was theorized to affect filter performance.
+Previous StaRS Filter Theory teams focused on combining information from sand bed research with the effects of microscopic level physics and macroscopic filter performance.
+A visual model of constrictions between the sand grains was developed by previous StaRS Filter Theory teams from the conclusions of several experimental runs.
+Once the constriction model was developed, the StaRS teams moved to varying coagulant dosage, which was hypothesized to affect filter performance.

-To further understand the effect of coagulant dosages, the Fall 2017 team systematically varied dosages in filter runs to determine the effect of coagulant dose on filter performance and failure time.
+The Fall 2017 team systematically varied coagulant dosages to determine its effect on filter performance.
 The team ran the set of experiments twice.
 The first set was done by gradually increasing PACl dosage, labeled ‘step up’.
 The second set was obtained by decreasing the PACl dosages, labeled ‘step down’.
+They concluded from these experiments that lower coagulant dosages prolonged failure time compared to higher dosages.
 They also found out that backwashing the filter between filter runs for 20 minutes allowed for more consistent results.
-It was concluded from these experiments that at lower coagulant dosages, failure time was prolonged than that for higher coagulant dosages.

-The Spring 2018 team focused primarily on changing the density of the particles as well as looking at coagulant dosages.
-By varying the coagulant dosage this in turn increased the size of the floc particles flowing into the filters.
-In order to see the effects of the varying constrictions, the Spring 2018 team put red dye in order to visualize the floc sizes flowing into the filter.
+The Spring 2018 team focused primarily on changing the density of floc particles and varying coagulant dosages.
+Varying coagulant dosages affects the size of the floc particles that enter the filter.
 By measuring the different floc sizes, the team was able to deduce that the size of flocs did affect the performance of the filter.
-Large coagulant dosages proved to make the performance worse.
+Large flocs, caused by higher coagulant dosages, proved to make the performance worse.

-The findings of the previous StaRS teams are important as the crucial for how the Fall 2018 team to choose an accurate range for the coagulant dosages that will be use in the future.
-Furthermore, it allows us to test different variables to find filter efficiency as well as improving the ripening time of the filters.
+The findings of the previous StaRS teams are crucial for understanding filter performance.
+Furthermore, these findings allowed the current team to know which variables to test to develop efficient filters.

 ### Methods